danialhasan/RefactorAI/packages/extension/README.md

 ## Roadmap

-RefactorAI is a new tool, and its roadmap is TBD.
-It will be updated here.
+RefactorAI is a new tool, and evolves every week.
+Here's a rough roadmap:

+[] Allow users to sign in with Gitub
+[] Enable streaming mode so responses come in word-by-word and not all at once [] Allow users to use their own API keys and AI models [] Allow users to submit context to the AI so it gradually learns their specific problems

 ## Requirements

-RefactorAI requires an internet connection and a valid API key to use.
+RefactorAI requires an internet connection.
+In the future, it will require a valid API key to use.
 You can obtain an API key from our website (link TBD).

 ## Extension Settings